 Welcome everyone that has an interest in learning and coping with the truth about Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, and most other 12 step recovery groups.
-For over 70 years there have been rumors, a myth, that AA is a safe, highly successful, holistic recovery group that is "spiritual, not religious".
+For almost 80 years there have been rumors, a myth, that AA is a safe, highly successful, holistic recovery group that is "spiritual, not religious".
 This is misleading and in many cases a bold lie.
 Research has proven AA to be unsuccessful, religiously invasive, cultish, and sometimes dangerous.

 Former and current members often don't realize that scientifically proven recovery modalities are available and don't seek the alternatives.
 Some stay in AA hoping to find the right group or sponsor.
-Others stay with hope they will eventually "get it", and wait for the miracle to happen.
+Others stay with the hope they will eventually "get it", and wait for the miracle to happen.
 Those that do leave often struggle with various handicaps that were acquired from participating in "the program".
 Some attributes include:

 Our mission is to help expose the truth about alcoholics anonymous as a con, a publishing business money machine, and to support anyone that has left or is transitioning out of any 12-step self help group and would like to empower themselves again.
 We have also left the binds of AA and fought our way through loneliness to build back our self confidence and overcome the self-defeating thought processes we obtained from our involvement.
 We regained control of our thoughts and lives, kept ourselves sober, and began taking credit for our accomplishments.